The Ranking Problem

 });

-}The component splits text on matched terms and wraps hits in <mark> elements.
-Searching "accessibility" highlights the word in both the title and excerpt of matching results, giving users immediate visual confirmation of why something ranked.
+}The component splits the text on matched terms and wraps the hits in <mark> elements.
+Searching "accessibility" highlights the word in both the title and the excerpt of matching results, so users get immediate visual confirmation of why something ranked where it did.

 The Build-Time Index

-MiniSearch benefits from a body field for full-text search, but MDX content isn't available at runtime without rendering it.
-I added a build-time generator that parses MDX files, strips markup, and produces a static JSON index:
+MiniSearch gets a lot better with a body field for full-text search, but MDX content isn't available at runtime without rendering it.
+So I added a build-time generator that parses the MDX files, strips the markup, and produces a static JSON index:

 pnpm prebuild # runs scripts/generate-search-index.tsThe script walks data/content/, reads each .mdx file, extracts the metadata export and the prose body, and writes a searchIndex.json that gets imported at build time.
-The runtime buildSearchIndex() function merges this with a handful of static page entries (About, Services, Audit) that don't have MDX files.
+The runtime buildSearchIndex() function then merges that with a handful of static page entries (About, Services, Audit) that don't have MDX files behind them.

 What Changed